-As part of a balanced diabetes diet, your best bet is to be eating minimal amounts of added sugars; however, sugar substitutes can be beneficial as they offer added sweetness while controlling your carbohydrate intake and blood glucose.
-With many sugar alternatives to choose from, this article will give you a taste of the best sweeteners for diabetes.
+Sugar substitutes can be beneficial for people with diabetes as they offer added sweetness while controlling your carbohydrate intake and blood sugar levels.
+Read on to learn about the best sweeteners for diabetes.

 What are sweeteners?

 Sweeteners are a substitute for sugar that provide a sweet taste to foods, but have virtually no calories.
-There are a number of sweeteners available today, all made from different compounds.
+There are a number of sweeteners available, all made from different compounds.

 What are the benefits of sweeteners?